ModellbahnFreak/LaserBeamer/README.md

 # LaserBeamer
 A java application to use a video projector (beamer) like a show laser.

->A (not always up to date) version of the app is available as "JavaFxBeamer.jar".
+>A (not always up to date) version of the app is available as "LaserBeamer.jar".
 It requires Java 1.8 or 9 to run.

+To control the "laser" the client software ([LaserClient](https://github.com/ModellbahnFreak/LaserClient)) is needed.

 The project was inspired by many different light shows and especially by the program ["Beamertool /Lasersim für Raspberry Pi"](https://forum.dmxcontrol-projects.org/index.php?thread/8091-beamertool-lasersim-f%C3%BCr-raspberry-pi-support-thread/&pageNo=1)